Breeze/breeze.angular.snippets/README.md

 Some snippet shortcuts may conflict with angular-oriented shortcuts in other snippets or templates.
 You'll have to either change these shortcuts to suit yourself or disable the others.

-For example, the ReSharper Angular Live Template shortcuts "ngm" and "ngmc" conflict and supersede these.
-You can disable those two templates as follows:
+For example, the ReSharper Angular Live Template shortcuts "ngm*" conflict with our snippets and override them.
+You can disable those templates as follows:

 1. Open the Resharper Template Explorer from the VS menu
-1. Locate the JavaScript templates
+1. Locate the JavaScript templates with shortcuts that start "ngm"
-1. Uncheck the "ngm" and "ngmc" templates
+1. Uncheck those templates

 <a name="use-snippets"></a>
 # Use the Snippets